 Harutyun Marutyan is Leading Researcher at the National Academy of Sciences of Armenia.
 He received a D.Sc.
 (History) in social anthropology from the Institute of Archaeology and Ethnography, National Academy of Sciences of Armenia, and a Ph.D. in cultural anthropology from the Institute of Ethnography, Academy of Sciences of the USSR.
-For his Diane and Howard Wohl Fellowship, Dr. Marutyan is conducting research for his project “Memory Based on Politics: Comparative Study of Jewish and Armenian Experience.”
+For his Diane and Howard Wohl Fellowship, Dr. Marutyan conducted research for his project “Memory Based on Politics: Comparative Study of Jewish and Armenian Experience.”

 Dr. Marutyan is the author, co-author, or editor of several books, including, Iconography of Armenian Identity.
 Volume I: The Memory of Genocide and the Karabagh Movement (Gitutyun Publishing House, 2009), which will appear in both Armenian and English; Stories on Poverty: Book 2 (The Hazarashen Armenian Center for Ethnological Studies, 2007); and The Role of Memory in the Structure of Identity: Theoretical Questions (Noravank, 2006).
 The latter two volumes are published only in Armenian.
 The recipient of many awards, Dr. Marutyan was a Fulbright Visiting Scholar at the Massachusetts Institute of Technology and the recipient of an IREX Regional Scholar Exchange Fellowship at the University of Michigan.
 He received a Red Diploma for academic excellence from Yerevan State University and the award for Best Young Anthropologist of the Institute of Ethnography, Academy of Sciences of the USSR.
 He is a native speaker of Armenian and Russian and is fluent in English.